DevExpress/devextreme-reactive/packages/dx-react-scheduler/docs/reference/appointment-form.md

 appointmentData | [AppointmentModel](./scheduler.md#appointmentmodel) | The appointment’s displayed metadata.
 onFieldChange | (nextFieldValue: { [fieldName: string]: any }) => void | Handles appointment field value changes.
-getMessage | (messageKey: string) => string | Returns a localization message by the message key. textEditorComponent | ComponentType&lt;[AppointmentForm.TextEditorProps](#appointmentformtexteditorprops)&gt; | A component that renders the appointment form's text editor component. dateEditorComponent | ComponentType&lt;[AppointmentForm.DateEditorProps](#appointmentformdateeditorprops)&gt; | A component that renders the appointment form's date editor component. booleanEditorComponent | ComponentType&lt;[AppointmentForm.BooleanEditorProps](#appointmentformbooleanteditorprops)&gt; | A component that renders the appointment form's boolean editor component.
+getMessage | (messageKey: string) => string | Returns a localization message by the message key. locale | string &#124; Array&lt;string&gt; | Specifies the locale date format that is a string holding a BCP 47 language tag, or an array of such strings. textEditorComponent | ComponentType&lt;[AppointmentForm.TextEditorProps](#appointmentformtexteditorprops)&gt; | A component that renders the appointment form's text editor component. dateEditorComponent | ComponentType&lt;[AppointmentForm.DateEditorProps](#appointmentformdateeditorprops)&gt; | A component that renders the appointment form's date editor component. booleanEditorComponent | ComponentType&lt;[AppointmentForm.BooleanEditorProps](#appointmentformbooleanteditorprops)&gt; | A component that renders the appointment form's boolean editor component.